THE MOST TRUSTED COPYCAT RECIPES

 Marie Callender's Chocolate Satin Pie

-Read moreLike the French Silk Pie that took first prize at the 1951 Pillsbury Bake-Off contest, Marie Callender’s Chocolate Satin Pie features a creamy chocolate mouse in an Oreo cookie crust and it's one of the most requested pies on the menu.
-The pie has become so popular that a frozen version is available in most supermarkets, but I found that version to be smaller and less delicious than the pies you get from the restaurant, so it's the fresh Marie Callender's Chocolate Satin Pie that I'm cloning here with this recipe.
+Like the French Silk Pie that won first prize at the 1951 Pillsbury Bake-Off contest, Marie Callender’s Chocolate Satin Pie features a creamy chocolate mousse in an Oreo cookie crust and is one of the most requested pies on the restaurant chain’s menu.
+This pie is so popular that a frozen version is available in most supermarkets, but I found that particular version smaller and less delicious than the pies served at the restaurant, so it's the fresh Marie Callender's Chocolate Satin Pie that I'm replicating with this recipe.

-For the chocolate cookie crust, you'll just need to scrape the filling from 24 Oreo cookies, then grind or pound them down to fine crumbs.
-After adding butter and baking it, the crust is cooled and then loaded up with the smooth chocolate mousse filling, made with real dark chocolate, cream, and eggs, just like the original.
-After that, just chill until firm.
+To prepare the chocolate cookie crust for your clone, scrape the filling from 24 Oreo cookies and grind or crush them into fine crumbs.
+After mixing in butter and baking it, allow the crust to cool before filling it with the rich chocolate mousse made from real dark chocolate, cream, and eggs, just like the original.
+Then chill until firm.

-When the filling has set in your refrigerator, top your taste-alike Marie Callender's Chocolate Satin Pie with homemade whipped cream (that recipe is here too), and some chocolate sprinkles, and no one will ever suspect it’s not the real deal.
+Once the filling has set in your refrigerator, top your taste-alike pie with homemade whipped cream (that recipe is here, too) and chocolate sprinkles, and no one will ever suspect it’s not the real deal.

 Jack Link's Original Beef Jerky

-Read moreUsing his grandfather’s old recipes for sausage and smoked meats, Jack Link created his first kippered beef sticks in Wisconsin in 1986, and they quickly became a popular snack throughout the state.
-But that wasn’t enough for Jack, so he invested in a packaging machine to expand into other markets, and eventually—with the help of a successful Sasquatch-themed marketing campaign—Jack Link’s became the #1 jerky brand in the country.
+Jack Link created his first kippered beef sticks in Wisconsin in 1986, using his grandfather's old sausage and smoked meats recipes, and they quickly became a popular snack throughout the state.
+But that wasn’t enough for Jack, so he invested in a packaging machine and expanded into other markets.
+Eventually, with the help of a successful Sasquatch-themed marketing campaign, Jack Link’s became the #1 jerky brand in the U.S.

 Beef jerky is usually made in a dehydrator designed to circulate air around the food at a low temperature.
-The temperature for drying beef jerky in a dehydrator is typically 130 to 140 degrees, which is a lower temperature than you can reach with a conventional home oven.
+The optimal temperature for drying beef jerky in a dehydrator is typically 130 to 140 degrees, which is a lower temperature than can be reached with a conventional home oven.
 But that doesn’t mean we can’t use our home oven to make a perfectly acceptable beef jerky hack that tastes like Jack’s.
-And even though Jack uses a smoker for his beef jerky, you won’t need one to give your jerky a similar smoky flavor.
+And while Jack uses a smoker for his beef jerky, this recipe uses liquid smoke to create smoky beef jerky without a smoker.

-The pineapple juice in the marinade is an important part of the taste, but its primary contribution is a unique enzyme that helps break down the proteins in the tough cut of meat to tenderize it.
-Soy sauce and beef bouillon contribute to the umami savoriness of the jerky, and liquid hickory smoke is used in my Jack Link's Original Beef Jerky recipe as a quick way to add the smoky flavor.
+The pineapple juice in the marinade is a crucial component of the flavor, but its primary contribution is a unique enzyme that helps break down the proteins in the tough cut of meat, thereby tenderizing it.
+Soy sauce and beef bouillon contribute to the umami savoriness of the jerky, and liquid hickory smoke is used in my Jack Link's Original Beef Jerky copycat recipe as a quick way to add the smoke flavor.

-The marinating takes 24 hours and the oven drying takes between 6 to 8 hours, so get the sliced beef into the bath in the morning, and you’ll be munching on homemade Jack Link's beef jerky by dinnertime the next day.
-And to help you out, I'm including step photos.
+The marinating takes 24 hours, and the oven drying takes between 6 and 8 hours.
+So, get the sliced beef into the bath in the morning, and you should be munching on copycat Jack Link's beef jerky by dinnertime the next day.

 Find more cool recipes for your favorite snacks here.